leandroandrade/fastify-oracledb/README.md

 ## Options

-`fastify-oracle` requires an options object with at least one of the following
+`fastify-oracledb` requires an options object with at least one of the following
 properties:

 - `pool`: an `oracledb` [pool configuration object](https://github.com/oracle/node-oracledb/blob/33331413/doc/api.md#createpool)